-On April 27, 2022, the United States Court of Appeals for the Sixth Circuit affirmed the United States District Court for the Southern District of Ohio’s denial of a motion to compel arbitration, holding that the Cintas Partners’ Plan had not consented to arbitration, and, therefore, there was no basis for the Plaintiffs’ claims to be arbitrated.
+On September 8, 2022, Cintas Corporation filed a petition for a Writ of Certiorari after the United States Court of Appeals for the Sixth Circuit affirmed the Southern District of Ohio’s denial of a motion to compel arbitration.
+The Sixth Circuit upheld the District Court’s determination that the defined contribution Cintas Partners’ Plan had not consented to arbitration and, therefore, did not fall within the parameters of the arbitration agreement that Plaintiffs had signed.